-In addition to the information in 2.2.2, the following requirements shall apply to all proposed Planned Unit developments applications involving new street construction or development of large sites for commercial (including commercial recreational), industrial, residential and public institutional development.
+6) In addition to the information in 2.2.2, the following requirements shall apply to all proposed Planned Unit developments applications involving new street construction or development of large sites for commercial (including commercial recreational), industrial, residential and public institutional development.
 A Planned Unit development application would normally contain the following:

 - a.
 Goals, objectives and land use policies for the development area; - b.
 Identification of developable area of site, indicating accommodation of site conditions such as poor drainage, steep slopes, flooding potential and rocky ground; - c.
 Proposed siting of new buildings, or additions, including building square footage area size, building height, and setback distances to property lines; - d.
-Building lot area coverage where applicable;
+Building lot area coverage where applicable; - e.

-- e.
 Total number of proposed multi-unit residential dwellings, or strata unit commercial and/or industrial units, and interior floor plans; - f.
 Layout drawing of proposed parking area, total number and size of parking spaces and manoeuvring aisles, access and egress locations to parking area, provisions for bicycle parking where applicable, landscape screening for parking areas and storm water drainage management; - g.
 Identification of outdoor amenity and open space and recreation areas; - h.
 Identification of unenclosed storage areas and area size; and, - i.
 Overview of landscaping treatment and approach for the site development. - j. phasing of the development; - k.
 Street and servicing layout, including on-site road pattern and traffic and relation to surrounding community in conformance with Town standards; - l.
-Indicate any issues related to the long-term maintenance of streets and other services; - m.
-Must meet the requirements of 4.1.4; and, - n. if required, an amendment to the Municipal Plan and Development Regulations for adoption by the Council.
+Indicate any issues related to the long-term maintenance of streets and other services; - m. if required, an amendment to the Municipal Plan and Development Regulations where the Planned Unit Development is not listed in the Use Zone table for the zone in which it occurs.